rafliramadhani11/my-starter-kit/README.md

-# About this starter kit
+# About this starter kit ✨🐱‍🏍

-I made this repo to make it easier for if i want to build some laravel project
+I made this repo to make it easier if i want to build some laravel project (u can clone this repo if u need 😁👌)

 this starter kit literally from laravel breeze , I just changed it a little to match what I wanted

 ### EXCEPT (but u can add that feature cause template still exists)

--   Register Page
+-   Register Page ❌
--   Forgot Password
+-   Forgot Password ❌
--   Email Verif
+-   Email Verif ❌

-# Requirements
+# Requirements 👀

 I recommend using the latest version